 Military Learning and the Future of War Project

-The Institute for the Study of War is launching a series of papers that explores the ways the United States, its competitors including Russia and China, and these and other potential adversaries are learning from ongoing geopolitical competition and military engagements.
+This series of papers explores the ways the United States and its potential adversaries, including Russia and China, are learning from ongoing geopolitical competition and military engagements.
 The series explores the ways these evolutions in the operating environment provide opportunities for experimentation and testing of new technologies, capabilities, and approaches to war.
 The papers explore organizational adaptations to incorporate new capabilities, doctrinal changes to harness them, and the ability to institutionalize these changes in ways that will shape the future of war.

 - Military Learning and the Future of War, Essay by ISW President Kim Kagan (September 2020)